Zapak69/ZynthSecuritas/README.md

 ## ⚠️ Warning
-This tool is intended for advanced users – make sure you understand what each script does before running it.
+This tool is intended for advanced users.

 Use at your own risk and always back up your data.